Car Camping in my MINI Cooper

 Safety

-As a female solo adventurer and traveler, I feel way more safe sleeping in my car than in my tent by myself.
+As a female solo adventurer and traveler, I feel way safer sleeping in my car than in my tent by myself.
 Nothing compares to being able to lock my door at night and have a real barrier between me and a potential perpetrator.
 You'll also be safe from the weather elements when using your car instead.
-You should also keep some kind of personal protection and/or weapon secured safely and nearby in the case of an emergency.
-I have bear spray and a conceal carry permit and bring my rose gold pistol and gun lock.
+You should keep some kind of personal protection and/or weapon secured safely and nearby in the case of an emergency.
+I have bear spray and a conceal carry weapons permit and I bring my gun and gun safe.
+Make sure you read state laws if you're road-tripping because concealed carry and open-carry the laws vary widely in different states, especially California.

 Finding Places to Sleep in your Car

-This can be tricky at first, but most national forest roads and public lands you should be allowed to sleep and camp for free.
-Look for information on dispersed camping when researching and make sure you don't need some kind of permit.
+This can be tricky at first, but most national forest roads and public lands, you should be allowed to sleep and camp for free.
+Look for information on dispersed camping when researching, and make sure you don't need any kind of permit.
 If you want to place it safe, you can reserve campsites ahead of time through recreation.gov or hipcamp.com or dyrt.com.

-You can also try sleeping at rest-stops or retail stores (just call the store beforehand or talk to them when you arrive to make sure it's alright).
-Some places that could allow car camping are Walmart, Casinos, Cracker Barrel, Cabelas, 24-hour grocery stores, etc. I get nervous as a female travelers, but to each their own.
+You can also try sleeping at rest stops or retail stores (just call the store beforehand or talk to them when you arrive to make sure it's alright).
+Some places that could allow car camping are Walmart, Casinos, Cracker Barrel, Cabelas, 24-hour grocery stores, etc. I get nervous as a female traveler, but to each their own.

-Be sure to look up local regulations and restrictions before you go and be mindful and when choosing to sleep in your car.
+Be sure to look up local regulations and restrictions before you go, and be mindful when choosing to sleep in your car.

-• Keep your water bottle nearby and bring a portable tumblrs for a little wine before bed.
-I'll usually put on a movie on my ipad to help fall asleep.
+Keep your water bottle nearby and bring a portable tumbler for a little wine before bed.
+I'll usually put on a movie on my iPad to help me fall asleep.

-• Keep slippers or sandals by the door to easily pop out if need be.
-I like my Birkenstocks or rainbows for quickly getting out of the car.
+Keep slippers or sandals by the door to easily pop out if need be.
+I like my Birkenstocks or rain boots for quickly getting out of the car.
 I also have my vessi stormburst hiking shoes for easy slip-on in more muddy or wet environments.